 We’ve got so many books already.

-We made it home at 12:30, not really bad timing.
+We made it home around 12:30, which wasn’t bad timing.

 We got the groceries carried in and put away.